-In India slip coach refers to a coach that is designated to terminate its journey at a station prior to the final destination of the rest of the train.
+In India, however, slip coach refers to a coach that is designated to terminate its journey at a station prior to the final destination of the rest of the train.
 The more accurate term is sectional carriage.
 The coach or coaches are left behind after being detached from the rest of the train.
-In India this is done only after the train comes to a halt; the vacuum and brake connections have to be tested before the rest of the train can leave.
+In Indian Railways, this is strictly done only after the train comes to a halt.
+The brake connections have to be re-tested before the rest of the train can leave.

 Q. Are there trains that bifurcate or are re-formed en route?

-In general, however, IR does not use the concept of sectional carriages and re-forming consists as intensively as European railways do, where, of a dozen coaches in a train leaving from one station, each one might end up going to a different destination (possibly in different countries!).
+In general, however, IR does not use the concept of sectional carriages and re-forming consists as intensively as the railways in Europe do, where, of a dozen coaches in a train leaving from one station, each one might end up going to a different destination (possibly in different countries!).

 Passenger trains are also known as ‘ordinary trains’ in some places.
 Express trains and mail trains (see below) are together often referred to as ‘mail/express’ or ‘M/E’ trains.

-In timetables, some trains are marked as 'Express/Passenger' which implies that they are like passenger trains along some sections of their route, halting at all or almost all stations, and skipping halts on other sections.
-The express fare surcharge in such cases is applicable only to the express portion of the journey.
-Generally these trains have one passenger section and the rest of the route is express (or vice versa), and trains with several passenger sections separated by express sections appear to be very rare.
+In timetables, some trains are marked as ‘Express/Passenger’ which implies that they are like passenger trains along some sections of their route, halting at all or almost all stations, and skipping halts on other sections.
+The express fare structure in such cases is applicable only to the express portion of the journey.
+Generally these trains have one passenger section and the rest of the route is express (or vice-versa).
+Trains with several passenger sections separated by express sections existed in the past, but are now very rare.

-'Special' trains are ordinary trains in terms of their accommodations and speed.
-They are so termed because they do not appear in the normal timetables and are run during vacation / festival times and at other times when there are seasonal surges of traffic along certain routes.
-Also known as 'Holiday Specials'.
+‘Special’ trains are ordinary trains in terms of their accommodations and speed.
+They are so termed because they do not appear in the normal timetables and are run during vacation/festival times and at other times when there are seasonal surges of traffic along certain routes.
+They are also known as ‘Holiday Specials’.

 Q. What’s a ‘local’?